SwiftTyper/WWDC_2024/README.md

 # Pushaton - Swift Student Challenge Submission

 ## Overview
-Pushaton is a fitness game that combines physical exercise (specifically pushups) with engaging gameplay.
-It was developed for the Swift Student Challenge, showcasing the integration of ML & Apple Frameworks with health-promoting activities.
+Pushaton is an unique fitness game that combines pushups with engaging gameplay.
+It was recognized as a one of the distinguished submissions in Apple's Swift Student Challenge.

 https://github.com/user-attachments/assets/c6b090f8-3171-4060-9d7d-3a518ec3adc2